BA in Liberal Studies-Humanities

 Requirements for the Baccalaureate Degree

-All students are reminded that, in addition to meeting Departmental requirements for a major leading to a baccalaureate degree, they must also meet the requirements of the College of Arts, Humanities, and Social Sciences, and the University's Core curriculum.
+All students are reminded that, in addition to meeting Departmental requirements for a major leading to a baccalaureate degree, they must also meet the requirements of the University's Core curriculum.

 Major Credit and Grade Policy